apache/spark/python/docs/source/getting_started/install.rst

 ============

 PySpark is included in the official releases of Spark available in the `Apache Spark website <https://spark.apache.org/downloads.html>`_.
 For Python users, PySpark also provides ``pip`` installation from PyPI.
-This is usually for standalone locally or as a client to connect to a cluster instead of setting a cluster itself up.
+This is usually for local usage or as a client to connect to a cluster instead of setting up a cluster itself.

-This page includes the instructions for installing PySpark by using pip, Conda, downloading manually, and building it from the source.
+This page includes instructions for installing PySpark by using pip, Conda, downloading manually, and building from the source.

 Python Version Supported